-We have witnessed quite a few swift, unsupported, emotional, societal, and virtual eviscerations, of first responders in the past 3 years, and those in charge promise not to prosecute the mob or the media for the damage they do to innocent members of the public, and public servants caught up in the fray, I think.
+We have witnessed quite a few swift, unsupported, emotional, societal, and virtual eviscerations, of first responders in the past 3 years.
+Those in charge promise not to prosecute the mob or the media for the damage they do to innocent members of the public, and public servants caught up in the fray, in practice.

 If anyone can find a retraction, redaction, reaction to the erroneous persecution of police, good.
-If anyone can find a clarification, an indictment, a remandment, a retraction, a clarification, any attempt to prominently, publish the follow up discoveries and investigation after a spectacular racial or minority event, speak up now.
+If anyone can find a clarification, an indictment, a remandment, a retraction, any attempt to prominently publish the follow up discoveries and investigation after a spectacular racial or minority event, speak up now.

 Are we so in love with tragedy that we leave the truth lying bleeding on its threshold as we cruise away?

-How many people who railed and ranted around the colonial media events, then stood up for the countervailing truths that were uncovered with 2 hours of checking?
+Did any people who railed and ranted around the inflammatory media events, stand up for the countervailing truths that were uncovered with 2 hours of checking?

 The agitated swarms of angry people who erupt at the least implications from the press, explode in pressure to disenfranchise the authorities who inherited the problems.
 Another fired police officer, another resigned supervisor, another sacrificial lamb thrown down to the crowds to quiet them.